 While savings accounts focus on putting your money aside, checking accounts are designed for frequent access, and are typically used to cover payments toward your everyday expenses.
-Many people have both a savings and checking account, often at the same bank, for just these purposes.
-In fact, many banks enable you to link your savings and checking accounts, so if you get paid into your checking account, you can then immediately transfer some of your paycheck directly into your savings or vice versa.
+Many people have both a savings account and a checking account, often at the same bank, for just these purposes.
+In fact, many banks enable you to link your savings account and checking account, so if you get paid into your checking account, you can then immediately transfer some of your paycheck directly into your savings account or vice versa.

 Because checking accounts are designed for accessibility and frequent withdrawals, their interest rates tend to be low.
 According to ValuePenguin.com, a consumer financial website, the average checking account at a brick-and-mortar bank has just a 0.04% interest rate.

 Additionally, many people open a checking account but treat it like a savings account.
 While there’s nothing wrong with this practice per se, you won’t be taking advantage of the higher interest available with a traditional savings account and are essentially leaving money on the table.